Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 ### Task

-Delete a file on the users VOLUME.
+Delete a file on the user's VOLUME.

 ### Prerequisites